 In literature, a paradox is a statement that contradicts itself.

-Love Words For Poets
+Love Words for Poets

 Poetry is a romantic art form often used to convey strong feelings of romantic and platonic love.
 There are many beautiful words poets can use to describe these strong emotions; we’ll look at some of the top love words below.
+If you’re looking for famous poets to explore, you might also enjoy our list of famous Irish poets.
+Or you can also use our search bar to search for many more poems from different poets.

 43. Adored

-The princess was adored by her loyal subjects
+The princess was adored by her loyal subjects.

 44. Intoxicating